 - May involve projects running under a program umbrella, or independent of a program within an organization

-Working through the strategic planning process at the start of the 5-year program will help this organization to align their people with their mission, vision and values, as well as to make sure that everyone in the organization understands where they are going, how they will get there, and what success looks like.
-By understanding the organizational direction and top-level goals for the program, it becomes easier for the team to implement specific projects that will help the organization meet their program goals and execute their strategic plan.
+Working through the strategic planning process at the start of the 5-year program will help this organization to align their people with their mission, vision, and values, as well as to make sure that everyone in the organization understands where they are going, how they will get there, and what success looks like.
+By understanding the organizational direction and top-level goals for the program, it becomes easier for the team to implement specific projects that will help the organization meet its program goals and execute its strategic plan.

-For more information, PMI offers a deeper analysis on Program Management versus Project Management
+For more information, PMI offers deeper analysis on Program Management versus Project Management

 If your organization is starting a new program or revising an existing one, strategic planning is a great way to help develop high-level goals and priorities that will support your organizational objectives and align your programs and projects.
-This means starting with a long-term focus and figuring out where your organization wants to be in 1, 3, 5, or 10 years.
-From there, program directions and strategic priorities can be established to align with your organization’s long term vision and mission.
+This means starting with a long-term focus and figuring out what strategic planning timeline your organization wants to be in 1, 3, 5, or 10 years.
+From there, program directions and strategic priorities can be established to align with your organization’s long-term vision and mission.